 The Southport Historical Society was organized in 1976 to preserve and interpret the unique history of Southport, North Carolina.
-Some of the programs initiated and supported by the society are:

 • Identifying and installing plaques on historic buildings and properties.